rmormando/PhyloTree_Project/README.md

 ```
 python3 TreeVisualization.py
 ```
-will create a jpeg of the tree with the branch length using the view tool from the ETE toolkit.
+will create a jpeg of the tree with the branch length using the Phlyo package from BioPython.

 ## Usage